chrisj-skinner/apixu-node-api-weather-app/README.md

   - Add x number of day(s) detailed forecast for location(s)
   - Develop into a Web App
     - Add search functionalitly within Web App
-  - AND finally, to enhance the personalitly and sacasmometer of the app
+  - AND finally, to enhance the personalitly and sacasmometer of the app (currently standing at -3 out of 10..)

 Feel free to clone this repo and develop it to how you see fit!